 Having low vision means I’m more prone to spilling things and knocking them over-.
 It happens so often; my mom called to tell me she saw a child with glasses knock over a cup and thought of me.
 I decided to cover my dresser, desk, and closet doors in contact paper to protect against water that will inevitably knock over or other messes.
 It cleans up very easily and doesn’t damage the furniture.
 I used about 7 rolls total to cover everything.

 I have severe sensitivity to light when I have migraines and require a completely dark environment to recover.
 Lightning storms, or as I call them, nature’s strobe lights, can also affect my recovery.
 My family purchased these blackout curtains from Target that block out all light when they are closed, and I had them fireproofed for free at a college event on campus, as curtains are required to be fireproofed in the dorms.

 There’s a full review of the Chromecast here, though I have used this device often.
 I stream videos, use it as a second monitor for my computer, screen-cast my phone, and more.
 It was a little difficult to set up, but my post explains how I did it.

-Starting my senior year of high school, I would use a rolling backpack for all of my school supplies.
+Starting my senior year of high school, I would use a rolling backpack for my school supplies.
 I can carry all of the materials I need for class without throwing out my back or shoulders.
 While there are some days I have to use a backpack (like when I have to bring my E-Bot Pro or musical instrument to class), it has saved me on many days.